 These qualities have ensured that Chambers continues to attract instructions from leading firms of solicitors nationwide.

 With seventeen QCs, many of whom are former Treasury Counsel, Chambers offers unrivalled experience and ability in the defence of cases of murder, terrorism and serious fraud.
 Expertise is provided at all levels in the fields of drug trafficking, armed robbery, blackmail, money laundering and other serious and organised crime.
-Twenty members of Chambers are recommended in the field of crime by Chambers UK and The Legal 500.
+Thirteen members of Chambers are recommended in the field of crime by Chambers UK and The Legal 500.

 Members of Chambers have appeared for the defence in some of the most challenging and high profile trials in recent years including: